Black Darter Tetra (Poecilocharax weitzmani)

-Found in blackwater, freshwater rivers in the upper regions of the Rio Negro, Rio Orinoco, Rio Inirida, and Rio Solimoes river basins and the Casiquiare canal in Brazil, Colombia, Venezuela, and Peru in South America.
+The Black Darter Tetra is found in blackwater, freshwater rivers in the upper regions of the Rio Negro, Rio Orinoco, Rio Inirida, and Solimoes (upper stretches of the Amazon River), the Casiquiare canal in Brazil, Colombia, Venezuela, and Peru in South America.

-They inhabit very soft, acidic waters that are most commonly found in slow-moving rain forest streams with sand or mud substrates, an abundance of decomposing leaf litter and plenty of submerged trees.
+They inhabit soft, acidic slow-moving rain forest streams with sand or mud substrates, an abundance of decomposing leaf litter and plenty of submerged trees.

-These rivers are typically in tropical rain forests where the thick jungle canopy provides permanent shade and shelter, and the discharge of tannins and organic acids from decomposing plant matter stains the water a dark tea colour.
+These rivers are typically in tropical rain forests where the thick jungle canopy provides permanent shade and shelter.
+The discharge of tannins and organic acids from decomposing plant matter stains the water a dark tea colour.

 In the home aquarium, these fish are somewhat challenging to feed.
-Live foods are almost obligatory, but most fish can usually be persuaded over time to accept frozen bloodworms.
+Live foods are almost obligatory, but most fish can usually be persuaded over time to accept frozen bloodworm.

 Black Darter Tetras will not eat any motionless food.
-They will accept live microworms, daphnia, brine shrimp, grindal worms and chopped bloodworms, but are notoriously reluctant to eat freeze-dried or flake foods.
+They will accept live microworms, daphnia, brine shrimp, grindal worms and chopped bloodworm, but are notoriously reluctant to eat freeze-dried or flake foods.